Senu-sesi2/alx-higher_level_programming/README.md

  * This project consists of python Errors and Exceptions

 ## 0x06.
 Python - Classes and Objects
- * This project consist of python class and objects
+ * This project consists of python class and objects

 ## 0x08.
 Python - More Classes and Objects
- * This project consit of more classes and objects
+ * This project consists of more classes and object

+## 0x09.
+Python - Everything is object
+ * This project consists of a deep practical explaination of python object